gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 project, and explained Gno.land's main features that make it unique:

 - The fully open-source smart-contracting platform
-- The custom smart contracting language of the future (Gno)
+- The custom smart-contracting language of the future (Gno)
 - The new, under-development consensus protocol, Proof of Contribution

 [![points](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/thumbs/three-points.png)](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/three-points.png)
 #### Brief overview of gno.land in Japanese

 Gno.land's DevRel Engineer, Leon, covered these three topics separately, discussing the importance of such features in open-source blockchain systems.

 [![leon-poc](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/thumbs/leon-poc.png)](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/leon-poc.png)
 #### @leohhhn with the PoC explanation slide in Japanese

-The Gno.land ecosystem was also introduced: Leon mentioned some of the major projects in the Gno.land ecosystem - Gnoswap, Gnoscan, Adena, Gnosocial, and more.
+Leon delved into the details of Proof of Contribution, and how it connects to the fundamental idea of open-source, provable, on-chain development.
+Leon also covered how contributions will be scored, how contributions connect to chain validation, and how anyone can become a contributor to Gno.land.

+## Our ecosystem of contributors
+We spotlighted the projects and contributors building on Gno.land, and explained how they are directly supporting the growth of the ecosystem from the Adena Wallet, to the blockchain explorer Gnoscan, to the first gaming app, Flippando, and an experiment at building a social app and network on Gno.land.

 Following this, attendees were introduced to the Gno.land [**Grants & Fund program**](https://github.com/gnolang/ecosystem-fund-grants),